 We don’t know what the future holds.
 It could be that God causes major revival.
 It could be that our culture simply returns in large measure to a nominally Christian view of things.
 It could be that our culture just becomes more secular.
 Whatever happens, we know where our hope lies.
 It’s not ultimately in the here and now, as secularism would have us believe.
 It’s in Christ’s second coming.
 While it’s tempting to abandon hope, we must remember that we are serving His kingdom here on earth, even as we wait for His appearing.
 We are strangers here.

 The United States is not the kingdom of God.
 Neither was the Roman Empire.
 The early Christians knew Christ’s kingdom is not of this world.
 That’s why Revelation isn’t an earthly political manifesto or an instruction manual exclusively dedicated to changing the Roman culture for Christ (though the Christians did, in serving the kingdom of God, change the culture).
 Rather, Revelation is a suitable ending to the Bible in that it is a suitable ending to this age.
 It shows us Christ coming out of heaven arrayed in all His glory to consummate His kingdom here on earth.
 The here and now becomes forever.
 Jesus Christ will certainly come again someday.
 He will bring heaven to earth (Rev. 21:2).
 In the meantime, we say with the psalmist: “I wait for the Lord, my whole being waits, and in his word I put my hope” (Ps.
 130:5).

-Thomas Brewer is managing editor of Tabletalk and an adjunct professor at Reformation Bible College in Sanford, Fla.
+Thomas Brewer is managing editor of Tabletalk magazine and a teaching elder in the Presbyterian Church in America.